Skip to main content

 Chimney Lining Services

-Chimney lining is absolutely critical to safe operation, and I take it very seriously.
-An intact liner is the only thing standing between toxic combustion gases and your living space.
+Chimney lining is absolutely critical to safe operation, and I take it seriously.
+An intact liner is the only thing between toxic combustion gases and the air your family breathes.

 Stainless Steel Rigid $45-$65 $900-$1,300 + labor Straight runs, gas appliances 15-25 years